-Delete a region by clicking on the region's label, and then pressing the Delete key on the keyboard.
-You can also delete regions (except for NStat regions) by dragging the region's label off of the left edge of the histogram and releasing the mouse.
+Delete a region by clicking on the region label, and then pressing the Delete key on the keyboard.
+You can also delete regions (except for NStat regions) by dragging the region label off the left edge of the histogram and releasing the mouse.